-If you need a little more hands on support, you can call the support phone number relevant to your location, toll-free.
-The phone lines in my region are open 24 hours a day six days a week (with Sunday as the only the only exception).
+If you need a little more hands-on support, you can call the support phone number relevant to your location, toll-free.
+The phone lines in my region are open 24 hours a day six days a week (with Sunday as the only exception).

 Ancestry Results at Low Cost, or Build a Family Tree with a Subscription